Everest Base Camp Trek

 Namche Bazaar View Point

-After a good breakfast at Phakding, we set out for the mountain junction town of Namche; we cross and re-cross the river on high airy suspension bridges.
-Beyond Monjo is the entrance to the Sagarmatha National Park which was set up to protect and preserve the fragile mountain environment.
+After a good breakfast at Phakding, we set out for the mountain junction town of Namche; we crossed and re-crossed the river on high-airy suspension bridges.
+Beyond Monjo is the entrance to the Sagarmatha National Park, which was set up to protect and preserve the fragile mountain environment.

 We then take a steep hike to Namche Bazar.
 If the weather is clear, we get the first glimpse of Mt Everest.